Vindonissa Museum

 Officers were even assigned to guard this sacred space, which made it the best guarded place in the legionary camp.
 That may also explain why the legion kept its funds here.

-The flag sanctuary is accessible with museum admission.
+The flag shrine is accessible with museum admission.